 CHARLIE: That’s another thoughtful question.
 Certainly, God could have created a world with creatures that were wired (pre-programmed) to always do what God wanted them to do.
 But the relationships between the creatures and God would have all been void of love and meaningless to God.
 Why?

-In order for a meaningful, genuine, loving relationship to exist between God and people, people must be free, free to love Him or free to hate Him.
-If there’s no choice allowed (or free will), love is not meaningful.
-So God saw it worth it to grant mankind real freedom.
+For meaningful, genuine, loving relationship to exist between God and people, people must be free—free to love Him or free to hate Him.
+If there’s no choice allowed (or free will), love cannot even exist.
+So, God saw it worth it to grant mankind real freedom.
 You can freely love Him or hate Him.

 Although that freedom God has given us allows for the possibility of evil and suffering, it also allows for real love, the highest good, to take place.